Tooth-Colored (Composite) Fillings in Hazelwood, MO

 - Composite filling resin remains constant, without reacting to heat or cold by expanding or contracting like traditional fillings; the integrity of your filling does not change over time.

-While metal fillings were an effective way of stopping cavities for decades, composite resin fillings - or tooth-colored fillings in Bridgeton, MO - are a better solution.
+While metal fillings were an effective way of stopping dental cavities for decades, composite resin fillings - or tooth-colored fillings in Bridgeton, MO - are a better solution.
 Our office is dedicated to always providing our patients with the highest quality materials and techniques available.

 What Causes Cavities?

-While sugar many blame sugar for causing cavities, the real culprit is bacteria in your mouth.
+While many blame sugar for causing cavities, the real culprit is bacteria in your mouth.
 Sugar does play a role, however.

 When you have high levels of sugar in your mouth, the bacteria thrive and produce an acid.
 The acid and bacteria mix with your saliva to form plaque, a sticky substance that coats your teeth.
 When the acid in the plaque is allowed to remain in contact with your teeth, it erodes the enamel.
 Eventually, small areas of your tooth collapse, creating holes.
 These holes are the cavities.